 This is what you’re aiming for.
 This is your end goal.
 This is where you get results.

 How long this takes depends on so many factors.
 Each person is unique, but there’s one thing that’s true for everyone:

 It takes showing up day after day and putting in the work, just like any other skill.

-Have Fun Experimenting with Your Accent and Speaking Skills
+Have Fun Experimenting with Your Voice and Speaking Skills